“Air-Mobile”

 In the common air cavalry mission, an ACT would conduct a visual reconnaissance using 1 or 2 scouts, with 1-2 gunships in what they called ‘Pink Teams’ (Red and Whites).
 Once initial contact was made with the enemy, the ACT would exploit the contact by combat assault, with the Blue Platoon, a platoon of infantry organic to the troop, into battle.

 After this was completed, the ACT’s slicks would provide remediate support for this platoon, as much as a company might be brought in for the combat assault operation.
 As they developed, larger units still could be air assaulted into the battle.
-The ‘Pink Teams’ continued their attacks as well and observed the enemy providing pinpoint locations for direct ARA (Aerial Rocket Artillery), with 2.75-inch folding fin rockets, often 40mm grenade and 7.62mm machinegun fire.
+The ‘Pink Teams’ continued their attacks as well and observed the enemy providing pinpoint locations for direct ARA (Aerial Rocket Artillery), with 2.75-inch folding fin rockets, often 40mm grenades, and 7.62mm machinegun fire.

 The gunships could even work in a rotation providing freshly fueled and re-armed gunships on stand-by for continuous fire support.
 After an artillery fire mission and aircraft bombing missions, the Aero-Teams would come into the battle, and do (BDA) bomb damage assessment on the targeted areas.
 But they constantly were watching trails, looking for smoke, or whatever reconnaissance was needed for any particular mission.

 Sergeant Rayan is a door gunner/observer, flying in the OH-6’s back right-hand seat.
 He’s armed with an M-60 for backup fire, he also has an M78 ‘Thumper’ Grenade, or shotgun rounds type bee-hive rounds for it, in the back seat with a box full of explosives like White Phosphorous, various Fragmentation Grenades, plenty of colored smoke cans, maybe Tear Gas whatever he could throw at the enemy.
-Often he would mark the targets for the Red Teams as he flew over them, then protect their backside as they pulled out and away from the sites.
+Often, he would mark the targets for the Red Teams as he flew over them, then protect their backside as they pulled out and away from the sites.

 Ryan here wears the lightweight fire retardant shirt and trousers with jungle boots.
 A web belt with canteen and combat dressing pouch on it, often a sidearm or knife was carried as well, and somewhere in the ship, he might carry other weapons just in case.
-When not wearing his helmet for flight operations, he would wear his issued enlisted fatigue cap, most of the insignia is sewn onto it, and occasionally a “FOB” pocket hanger, might dangle from the pocket button.
+When not wearing his helmet for flight operations, he would wear his issued enlisted fatigue cap, most of the insignia is sewn onto it, and occasionally, a “FOB” pocket hanger might dangle from the pocket button.

 Then in a brilliant stroke of ideas, the Army decided to add to their arsenal some CH-47 Chinooks, slightly modified to carry grenade launchers, a couple of pods holding 2.75-inch rockets, as well as two .50 machine guns on each ship.
 Additionally, the battalion added the motor delivery system consisting of 81 mm mortar rounds, in a tippable box, used to drop into heavy canopy cover.